Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 To enjoy the theater at its most dazzling, you need to watch a play under the stars and you can do that each summer at the amazing outdoor Chorégies opera and classical music festival.

 Curious about how a bunch of warring tribes slowly came to absorb Roman culture and civilization?
-Becoming Roman looks at all the social changes (food, even!) and details the process through extensive research.
-This is what your inner historian is clamoring for!
+Becoming Roman looks at all the social changes (food, even!) and details the process through extensive research for your inner historian.
 BUY ON AMAZON

 8. Vaison-la-Romaine

-Half an hour's drive from Orange, in a bit of a detour towards the northeast, is Vaison-la-Romaine, the largest of the Roman sites in France, replete with baths, shop-lined streets, wealthy homes, a wonderful 6000-seat theater (still in use), statues and ceramics, much of it on show at the Théo Desplans Archeological Museum, which is crammed with everyday objects the Romans once used.
+Half an hour's drive from Orange, in a bit of a detour, is Vaison-la-Romaine, the largest of the Roman sites in France, replete with baths, shop-lined streets, wealthy homes, a wonderful 6000-seat theater (still in use), and statues and ceramics, much of it on show at the Théo Desplans Archeological Museum, which is crammed with everyday objects the Romans once used.

-The ruins were discovered in two distinct neighbourhoods: Puyman and la Villasse, with the former being in better shape than the later.
+The ruins were discovered in two distinct neighborhoods: Puyman and La Villasse, with the former being in better shape than the later.

 Roman ruins, France, at Vaison-la-RomaineRuins of Vasio, today's Vaison-la-Romaine (Carole Raddato from Frankfurt, Germany via CC BY-SA 2.0)